-Generators are not shown in the Project Panel because it is possible to produce hundreds of them when creating a project.
-Statistically, there will be a much higher number of Generators than Readers.
+Generators are not displayed in the Project Panel since there may be hundreds of them when creating a project.

 This Generator can also be used by several layers through Linking and Sharing.

-To inspect the connected element as a Source, simply unfold its contents in the Stack or navigate through this hierarchy in the Properties Panel.
+To inspect a connected Source element, simply unfold its contents in the Stack or navigate through its various properties in the Properties Panel.

 If a Reader is connected, you will notice that by default all its parameters have a purple Shared logo.
 This is because the Source connects to the Reader, rather than making a local copy of it, and it displays its settings in the Stack.
 Any changes made in the Stack will have the same effect as if you had selected the Reader in the Project Panel and changed the settings in the Properties Panel.

 Keep this setting in mind.
 If your Reader is used by several layers as a Source, any change in one of its parameters will be reflected in all these layers.
 But, it is possible to locally break this Sharing link to create a local override of a parameter.